arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 sudo halt
 ```

 The `sudo halt` command stops all Linux processes and brings the system to a safe halted state.
-The board remains powered on, but Linux stops running, the screen goes black, and the system becomes unresponsive to network connections.
+The board remains powered on, but Linux stops running and the system becomes unresponsive to network connections.

 It is different from a complete power-off but represents a safe state in which all files are properly closed and the filesystem is protected.